G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

 \subsection{Valuations on $T$-varieties}

-Let $\bT$ be a complex torus acting effectively on $Z$.
+Let $\bT$ be an algebraic torus acting faithfully on $Z$.
 By the structure theory of $\bT$-varieties , $Z$ can be described using the language of divisorial fans (see \cite[Theorem 5.6]{AHS08}).
 For us, we just need to know that $Z$ is birationally a torus fibration over the Chow quotient of $Z$ by $\bT$ which will be denoted by $Z/\!/\bT$.
+Here the Chow quotient is obtained by taking an inverse limit for a system of GIT quotients (see \cite[section 3]{Suss13} for a discussion and references on the relation between these torus quotients).
 As a consequence the function field $\bC(Z)$ is the quotient field of the Laurent polynomial algebra:

 Given a valuation $\nu$ of the functional field $\bC(Z\sslash \bT)$ and a vector $\lambda\in N_\bR$, we obtain a valuation (\cite[page 236]{AHS08}):

 In particular, for any $\xi\in N_\bR$, $\xi$ determines a valuation which will be denoted by $\wt_\xi:=v_{{\rm triv},\xi}$: